-WHEN YOU SEND ONE OF YOUR CASES TO AN OUTSIDE LAB:
+WHEN YOU SEND ONE OF YOUR CASES TO AN OUTSIDE OR IN-HOUSE LAB:

-Before work can be sent to a contract laboratory:
+Before work can be sent to a laboratory:

 - 1. Treatment plans must be developed and approved by the Program Director.
 The laboratory will be chosen by the Program Director or Assistant Program Director.
 The lab prescription MUST be signed by the Program Director or a faculty member who has been granted that authority by the Director.
 A copy of the prescription must be maintained in the patient's case pan.
 Patients generally will pay two-thirds of the fee prior to any work being sent to the laboratory. - 2.
 The Graduate Prosthodontic program already has several labs contracted to provide fixed, removable, and implant prosthodontic prostheses.
-Students are not allowed to contract with labs individually. - 3.
-Packaging is the responsibility of the student.
+Residents are not allowed to contract with labs individually. - 3.
+Packaging is the responsibility of the resident.
 Boxes and packing materials are available in Graduate Prosthodontic lab.
 Cases for local labs will be picked up in the clinic.
-The Program Coordinator will prepare the mailing label and make sure the package is sent for labs that are not local. - 4.
-Digital files sent to laboratories are identified by the file nomenclature that consists of the resident's last name and the initials of the patient.
+The Program Coordinator will prepare the mailing label and make sure the package is sent to labs that are not local. - 4.
+Digital files sent to laboratories are identified by the file nomenclature supported by UW-SOD IT.